dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 representations of words.
 The main hypothesis underlying their use is that there exists a linear relation between words.
 For example, the linear relation between the word `king` and `queen` is gender.
 So logically, if we remove the vector corresponding to `male` to the one for `king`, and then add the vector for
 `female`, we should obtain the vector corresponding to `queen` (`king - male + female = queen`).
 That being said, those kinds of representation usually are in  high dimensions such as `300`, which makes it impossible for humans to reason about them.
-Still, the idea is there but in a larger dimension space.
+Still, the idea is there but in a higher dimensional space.

 So our LSTM's input and hidden state dimensions will be of the same sizes as the vectors of embedded words.
 For the present purpose, we will use the